adrian-1990/bjj-homepage/README.md

   * I would like to create a club shop where members would be able to buy club merchendise (t-shirts, hoodies, stickers etc.)

 * **Burger Menu**
   * I would like to create a burger menu for mobile and smaller screen sizes.
-This improve the design when viewing the site on smaller screens and improve the users      experience.
+This would improve the design when viewing on smaller screens and the users experience.

 * **Testimonials**
   * I would like to create a slideshow showing members testimonials and their experience training at the club.